OfficeDev/office-js-docs-pr/docs/develop/use-runtime-logging-to-debug-manifest.md

 ![Screenshot of a log file with an entry that specifies a Resource ID that is not found](http://i.imgur.com/f8bouLA.png)

 ##Known issues with runtime logging
-You might see messages that are confusing or that are classified incorrectly.
+You might see messages in the log file that are confusing or that are classified incorrectly.
 For example:

 - The message `Medium Current host not in add-in's host list` followed by `Unexpected Parsed manifest targeting different host` is incorrectly classified as an error.
 - The message `Unexpected Add-in is missing required manifest fields	DisplayName` doesn't contain the SolutionId of the add-in.
 This error is most likely not related to the add-in you are debugging.